Hershey, Pennsylvania: Sports

 Hershey was once home to the Hershey Wildcats of the A-League, a professional soccer team.
 The team folded after the 2001 season when its owners decided that it would not be successful financially.
 The Wildcats were named after a popular roller-coaster in Hersheypark.
 Hershey was also home to the Hershey Impact over the NPSL indoor soccer league.

 National Basketball Association player Wilt Chamberlain scored 100 points for the Philadelphia Warriors in a regular season game played at Hersheypark Arena in 1962; his effort remains a single-game record for the league.

+The Philadelphia Eagles held its preseason training camp at Hersheypark Stadium from 1951 to 1963 and 1965 to 1967.

 Elizabethtown College hosted the 2015 NCAA Division III Wrestling Championships at the Giant Center.

-Christian Pulisic, the 23-year-old American soccer player who plays for Chelsea F.C. of England's Premier League and the United States men's national soccer team, is from Hershey.
+Christian Pulisic, the American soccer player who plays for AC Milan of Italy’s Serie A and the United States men's national soccer team, is from Hershey.

 Points of interest

-The community is home to The Hershey Company, which makes the well-known Hershey Bar and Hershey's Kisses and is the parent company of the H. B. Reese Candy Company, manufacturer of Reese's Peanut Butter Cups.
-Hershey's Chocolate World is a factory store and virtual tour ride of The Hershey Company.
-The original Hershey Chocolate Factory, located downtown along Chocolate Avenue, was closed in 2012 due to high operational costs.
+The community is home to the Hershey Company, which makes the well-known Hershey Bar and Hershey's Kisses and is the parent company of the H. B. Reese Candy Company, manufacturer of Reese's Peanut Butter Cups.
+Hershey's Chocolate World is a factory store and virtual tour ride of the Hershey Company.
+The original Hershey Chocolate Factory, located downtown alongside Chocolate Avenue, was closed in 2012 due to high operational costs.
 Although many of the former factory buildings have been demolished, several were converted to modern office space.

 Hershey Entertainment and Resorts Company owns and operates Hersheypark, Hersheypark Stadium, and other attractions such as ZooAmerica and Hershey Gardens, and is a major employer of the community and surrounding area.
 Every October since 1955, the Antique Automobile Club of America have hosted the AACA Eastern Fall Meet here.
 Usually referred to simply as "Hershey", this is often claimed to be the world's largest automotive swap meet.

 The Penn State Milton S. Hershey Medical Center and the Milton Hershey School for underprivileged youth are also located in Hershey.

 The Pennsylvania State Police Academy is located north along Hersheypark Drive.
 In addition, the Derry Township Police Department is a nationally recognized law enforcement agency.

 Hershey is also home to four world-class golf courses, a few museums, The Hotel Hershey, and an opulent spa.

 Hersheypark Stadium hosts concerts and sporting events, with a capacity of 30,000.
 It is also the venue of the Cocoa Bean Game between the Hershey High School and Milton S. Hershey High School football teams.